Juhyung-L/display_sdf_gazebo_tutorial/README.md

 - joint-state-publisher
 - xacro

-This is a continuation from the repository display_urdf_rviz_tutorial
+This is a continuation from the repository display_urdf_rviz

 # Background
-The ultimate goal of this tutorial is to
+The ultimate goal of this project is to set up a robot in Gazebo simulation and publish its odometry information.
+The differential drive and imu plugins are used to simulate the wheel encoder and imu sensor, which are commonly used to calculate odometry.
+The measurements from these two sensors are fed into the robot_localization package to produce a smoothed odometry information.

 Note: RViz uses urdf files and Gazebo uses sdf files to describe a robot model.
 However, urdf files can be used for Gazebo, which is what is done in this tutorial.

-# Plugins and packges used
+# Explanation of the plugins and packges used
 **Differential drive plugin:**
-To simulate the robot moving with its two wheels, the differential drive plugin was used.
-The plugin is added by adding these lines to the sdf file.
+This plugin simulates the encoders on the two wheels of the robot.
 The plugin subscribes to the /cmd_vel topic, which has velocity information published by rqt_robot_steering, and publishes odometry information to the /wheel/odometry topic and it also moves the robot on Gazebo.

 **Imu plugin:**